 I began collecting feedback directly related to the client portal and mapping each item to our established workflow buckets: Winning the work, doing the work, and getting paid.

-Yep, truly giving the hot designer tips.
-The reason I mention it is because at this point the board was just a tool for myself to work through the information and I wasn’t concerned about how to effectively present it to others.
+At this point the board was just a tool for myself to work through the information and I wasn’t concerned about how to effectively present it to others.
 I would just create visual reminders in whatever way suited me that I knew I wanted to return to later.

 After all feedback was organized on the board, I began looking at a more effective way to present hierarchy and label each type of concern to pull out themes.